Packers in the Pro Football Hall of Fame

 1966 - Arnie Herber

 Pinpoint deep passer and pioneer of the long bomb in the NFL.
-In 1936 became first passer in league history to throw for more than 1,000 yards in a season.
-Led NFL in passing in 1932, '34 and '36.
-Member of the Packers' 1930-31 championship teams, but teamed with Don Hutson to star on the 1936 and '39 champs.
-Played only halfback in Packers' Notre Dame Box system, but inducted into the Hall and chosen as a quarterback on NFL's All-Decade Team for the 1930s.
-Played for New York Giants (1944-45) and faced the Packers in '44 NFL Championship Game.
+In 1936, became first passer in league history to throw for more than 1,000 yards in a season.
+Led the NFL in passing in 1932, '34 and '36.
+Member of the Packers' 1930-31 title teams, but teamed with Don Hutson to star on the 1936 and '39 champs.
+Played only halfback in Packers' Notre Dame Box system, but was inducted into the Hall of Fame and chosen as a quarterback on the NFL's All-Decade Team for the 1930s.
+Played for the New York Giants (1944-45) and faced the Packers in the '44 NFL Championship Game.
 A Green Bay native and football and basketball star at Green Bay West High School.
 Born April 2, 1910, in Green Bay.
 Died Oct.
-14, 1969, at age of 59.
+14, 1969, at age 59.

 1971 - Vince Lombardi